AnotherKamila/peknyspevnik/README.md

 This thing might one day become a neat, touch-friendly, and human-friendly songbook/sheet music organizer written as an HTML5 offline app.

-**Update**: It's alive!
-The latest build usually lives at [anotherkamila.github.io/spevnik2/build](http://anotherkamila.github.io/spevnik2/build) and may bite.
+**Update**: It's alive, and has its own domain!
+The latest build usually lives at [peknyspevnik.tk](http://www.peknyspevnik.tk) and may bite.

 The Plan
 --------